JamesSkemp/words/content/post/persona-3-shuffle-trick.md

 +++
 title = "Persona 3 Shuffle trick"
-summary = "In Persona 3, there seems to be a trick to two card shuffles." draft = false comments = true date = "2007-08-18T15:44:00-05:00"
+description = "In Persona 3, there seems to be a trick to two card shuffles." draft = false comments = true date = "2007-08-18T15:44:00-05:00"